 How Ecommerce Businesses Can Leverage Local SEO

 It is essential that you set your business up for the modern consumer.
-Modern consumer uses smartphones to look for services and products on the internet.
+The modern consumer uses smartphones to look for services and products on the internet.
 During this process, they usually input the location.
 Once they do, it becomes a local search.
-Google takes over, and uses the consumer’s interests and exact location to provide them with more exact and narrow search results.
+Google takes over and uses the consumer’s interests and exact location to provide them with more exact and narrow search results.
 If they are satisfied with the results, they are more likely to come back.
 This means that a good local SEO strategy is essential for attracting local customers.
-In this article, we are going to discuss how to set up local SEO to get your ecommerce business booming.
+In this article, we are going to discuss how to set up local SEO to get your e-commerce business booming.

 Step #1: Claiming your Google profile